Yardley Hastings: Buildings

 Abraham son of John and Sarah Abbey baptised by John Hoppus May 1822.

 "A photograph of Abraham Abbey and his brothers" was taken in the chapel about 1860.

 Within months John Hoppus had raised enough money to rebuild the chapel twice the size of the original which was completed within a year and still stands today.

 John Hoppus resigned in 1834 dying a few years later in 1837.
 He was succeeded by Henry John Bunn for a short period until 1838 when James Spong briefly became minister until 1842.

 William Todman then started his 14 years term as minister resigning in 1856 during which he frequently noted that many of the congregation had died, emigrated or lost interest.
 Some were even expelled for unspecified sins.
 Nevertheless, efforts were made to bring those who had lost their way back into the congregation.
 Mention is made of failed attempts to save Elizabeth Wooding, related to the Abbey family by Sarah Wooding's marriage in 1794, who was eventually regarded as no longer a member of the church.
 During William Todman's term as minister, the significant addition of a schoolroom was built adjoining the chapel on the North side.

 William Maunsell then became minister from 1858 to 1862 when William Mellonie briefly took over for just a few months.
-Then in 1863 Joseph Clinton was elected deacon caretaker until James Harbutt from Leicestershire became minister in 1865 although he unfortunately died within only a few months of taking up the position.
+Then in 1863 Joseph Clinton was elected deacon caretaker until James Harbutt from Leicestershire became minister in 1865 although he died within only a few months of taking up the position.

 From 1867 to 1872 James Ault was minister and he was followed by William Edward Coupland who undertook many improvements to the premises during his 34 years term as minister.
 The church was without a minister from 1906 to 1910 when the post was given to Edwin Palmer until 1914.